Trump Reportedly Planning To Revoke More Security Clearances From Officials Tied To Russia Investigation

 Allegedly, Trump did not get much resistance for firing Brennan from White House staff, since the former CIA director is “widely disliked” in the West Wing.

-The Washington Post‘s most recent bombshell report gives credence to Brennan’s claims, especially when put in the context of the sentiment Donald Trump has been publicly expressing, which is: to end the Mueller probe no matter what.
-The president has repeatedly called on Jeff Attorney General Jeff Sessions and other officials to end the probe.
+The Washington Post’s most recent bombshell report gives credence to Brennan’s claims, especially when put in the context of the sentiment Donald Trump has been publicly expressing — which is seemingly to end the Mueller probe no matter what.
+The president has repeatedly called on Attorney General Jeff Sessions and other officials to end the probe, calling it a “witch hunt” repeatedly on Twitter amongst other social media platforms.

-Donald Trump’s continual revoking of security clearances of individuals associated with the Russia investigation is starting to resemble President Nixon’s decision to force the firing of Watergate special counsel Archibald Cox, Benjamin Wittes, a Brookings Institution fellow remarked for the Post.
+Donald Trump’s continual revocation of security clearances hitherto held by individuals associated with Mueller’s Russia investigation is starting to resemble President Nixon’s decision to force the firing of Watergate special counsel Archibald Cox according to Benjamin Wittes — a Brookings Institution fellow — in his writing for the Post.

-According to the outlet’s White House sources, having revoked Brennan’s security clearance, Trump is eager to move against other officalls.
+Having revoked Brennan’s security clearance, Trump is eager to move against other officials according to the Washington Post.
 The president has reportedly made a list of people he’d like to strip of clearances.

+That list, if it in fact exists, has yet to be made public.